Vishal-Tyagii/Trainity/README.md

 # Trainity
-Containing all the project presentations of trainity Data analytics Specialization Training. self made PPT's of Projects.
+Containing all the project presentations of trainity Data analytics Specialization Training.
+Self made PPT's of Projects.